 Work & Tasks the Service Animals Can Perform

 - Alerting individuals who are hard of hearing or deaf to intruders or sounds

 - Alerting individuals with seizure disorders to an oncoming seizure, or responding to a seizure

 - Guiding individuals with visual impairments

 Please be aware that a rail or bus operator or other Rio Metro representatives may ask if the animal is a service animal and what task the animal has been trained to perform.

 - Emotional support, therapy, comfort, and companion animals are not service animals, as they have not been trained to perform a specific job or task

 You must keep your service animal under control at all times.
 The animal should always be on a leash, harness or other tether, unless either the handler is unable because of his/her disability to use a harness, leash or other tether, or the use of a harness, leash or other tether would interfere with the service animal's safe, effective performance of work or tasks, in which case the service animal must be otherwise under the handler's control.

-Train conductors may require you to remove your service animal en route or from the station premises if:
+Train conductors or bus operators may require you to remove your service animal en route or from the station premises if: